hackclub/some-assembly-required/guide/introduction.md

 - writing game engines
 - doing cryptography
 - making drivers
-- working on other low level systems
+- a hacker making a virus (eep!)

-You're often [writing assembly directly](https://www.youtube.com/watch?v=rX0ItVEVjHc) because you need things to be **lightning fast**.
-And, if you're a hacker, you can even use assembly to _write viruses_.
-Eep!
+Then you're often [writing assembly directly](https://www.youtube.com/watch?v=rX0ItVEVjHc) because you need access to the lowest levels of your computer, and you need things to be **lightning fast**.

 <p align="center">
   <br />